24-hour Live-in Home Care: What’s the Cost?

-At Elder, the price for live-in care is just £795 per week, which can be up to 30% less than the cost of residential care.
+At Elder, the cost of live-in care is just £895 per week, which can be up to 30% less than the cost of residential care.
 Unlike residential care, the caregiver can devote every moment of the day and night to your loved one, rather than having to move between residents.
 If both your parents require live-in assistance the financial savings become even more significant, as there is only one carer to pay for as opposed to the cost of two beds in a residential home.

 Alzheimer’s Care: What Are the Costs?

 Your local authority will provide a free assessment of your loved one’s needs on request and will draw up a care plan for you.
 This will determine how much help might be available from state funding.
 If your loved one receives financial assistance, you do not have to spend this sum on local authority services and are free to arrange private care if you prefer.

 How to Care for Elderly Parents: Caregiver Tips